JJNR-DEV/test-page/README.md

 ## DatoCMS

 Within the historical data, the titles are some facts collected from Wikipedia while the data itself its just Lorem Ipsum.
 This data is stored in [DatoCMS](https://www.datocms.com/).
-The purpose of this is to explore a real life case in where there is a Content Team in place responsible to create content for the website through a CMS.
+The purpose of this is to explore a real life case in where there is a Content Team in place responsible to create content for the website through a CMS, having in mind SEO.

 The choice of DatoCMS was due to being well recommended to work along side a serverless framework, but also because it provided a chance to explore how a headless CMS works and to explore GraphQL to fetch data.